the-turing-way/the-turing-way/README.md

 The latest version from Zenodo can be cited as:
 > The Turing Way Community, & Scriberia.
 (2020, March 3).
 Illustrations from the Turing Way book dashes.
 Zenodo. http://doi.org/10.5281/zenodo.3695300

-We have used a few of these illustrations in [Welcome Bot](https://github.com/apps/welcome) responses to the new members' contributions on this GitHub.
+We have used a few of these illustrations in the [Welcome Bot](https://github.com/apps/welcome)'s responses to new members' contributions in this GitHub repository.

 ### Get in touch